anthonyk1225/create-node-app/README.md

 If for some reason you need to start fresh, go ahead and run
 ```
 bash drop-db.sh
-bash create-db.sh
 ```

-Make sure everything is running smoothly
+Make sure everything is running smoothly.
 ```
 npm start
 ```

 ## Using sequelize
-Coming soon, for now reference the docs
+We have two examples in `create-node-app/lib/migrations`.
+Two files create an initial model, one is changing a already existing column and another is creating a new column for a model.

+Some documentation for what you will be working with.
 * [Sequelize](http://docs.sequelizejs.com/manual/tutorial/models-definition.html) - Models
 * [Sequelize](http://docs.sequelizejs.com/manual/tutorial/migrations.html) - Migrations

 ## Running tests

-Let's test our endpoints
+Let's test our endpoints.

 ```
 npm test